korupso/OVinder/documents/scrum-questions.md

 **What hinders my progress?**
 It takes a very long time to setup a testing environment on an app, since the AVD is around 10GB in size and has to be reinstalled sometimes.
 I also got a few bluescreens and other minor, but time-stealing bugs, that I had to fix.

+---
+## 03.08.2020
+**What did I do today?**
+I made a demo project today and managed to make it work on the emulator.
+Sadly the demo project broke, but I learned a lot on how to make apps work on the emulator.

+**What will I do tomorrow?**
+I will create a new demo project, with my app's functionality.
+Adding the functionality step by step, to make sure everything works individually and to find errors more easily.

+**What hinders my progress?**
+Nothing at the moment.
+As long as it continues working like it was today, it should be a walk in the park. (famous last words)